History of the House

 A celebration space & treasured family home

-Loughcrew estate has been owned by the Naper family since 1681 and the house which once stood at here is said to have been cursed: ‘Three times will Loughcrew be consumed by fire.
+The history of Loughcrew House is a turbulent and fascinating one.
+Loughcrew Estate has been owned by the Naper family since 1655 and two of the houses which once stood here were thrice destroyed by fire, most recently in 1964.
+This bad luck is said to be a result of the houses being cursed, ‘Three times will Loughcrew be consumed by fire.
 Crows will fly in and out of the windows.
 Grass will grow on its doorstep.’
-The original houses which stood here were indeed thrice destroyed by fire, most recently in 1964.

 The main house you see today was sympathetically rebuilt, with the help of architect Alfred Cochrane, out of the shell of the old orangery, azalea houses and furnace rooms.
 Two striking palm houses, used as an entrance hall and a dining room, bookend either side.
 It encompasses many charming original 19th century features, as well many stunning aspects which have been added by the present owner.
 It is not only a celebration space but a treasured family home.

-Originally built in 1821 by the famous English architect Charles Cockerell, an innovator of neo-classical architecture, the buildings which make up today’s main house are attached to a Parisian style courtyard which was designed to complement the grand, greek revival house Cockerell also designed.
-All that remains of this house is its portico entrance which has been reassembled to look like a mini-Acropolis.
+The buildings which make up today’s main house are attached to a Parisian style courtyard which was designed to complement a grand, greek revival house which once stood here – unfortunately it was the second of the two houses to be destroyed by fire.
+All that remains of this house – designed by the famous English architect Charles Cockerell, an innovator of neo-classical architecture – is its portico entrance which has been reassembled to look like a mini-Acropolis.
 The courtyard buildings, which include guest apartments and reception rooms, boast projecting porches with carved limestone detailing, as well as timber sash windows and slate roofs.
 The courtyard itself has a cobbled floor.

-Loughcrew’s house and gardens, along with several other historical features dotted throughout the surrounding 200 acres of grounds and the surrounding country is also home to some of Ireland’s oldest archaeological treasures – cairns which date back to the Neolithic Period.
-Altogether they form part of an Irish landscape filled with curiosities steeped in religious significance.
+Loughcrew’s house and gardens, along with several other historical features dotted throughout the 200 acres of grounds as well as the Neolithic cairns found within the surrounding countryside – some of Ireland’s oldest archaeological treasures – form part of an Irish landscape steeped in religious significance.